anthonygauthier/blazin/README.md

 * A `Router` component
 * A simplified `Response` component
-* A `Logger` to understand what"s going on inside your server
+* A `Logger` to understand what's going on inside your server
 * Support for middlewares with the `Middleware` component

 ## Example: hello world